MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 A & arrow.l c A\
 B & arrow.l c^(- 1) B . $ ])<eq-nnpr-gd>

-This algorithm can be called in BlockTensorDecomposition.jl with the following code.
+This algorithm can be called in BlockTensorFactorization.jl with the following code.

 ```julia
 options = (